Here are some of the thing you need to know about “undoing” a previous Roth IRA conversion through a Roth IRA recharacterization.

 - Within two years after the date you paid the tax.

 Because of the various complications, you’ll want to talk to a tax professional.
+Getting any of these rules wrong could cost you.
 Note that most custodian representatives are not qualified to provide tax advice.

 Finally, remember to calculate both sides before undoing a conversion.
 If your investments lost value but your tax rate went up, you may not see any benefit to a recharacterization.